-Thanks to our volunteers: doing vital work on community projects and plant exchanges, which spread the word about native plants and make our work and our mission visible in the community.
+Our volunteers who do vital work on community projects and plant exchanges to help spread the word about native plants and make our work and our mission more visible in the community.

 Please consider volunteering at as many sites as you can.
 Don’t stop there: Help recruit friends, neighbors, and other members.
 Make these true community projects.
-We should warn you: although we work pretty hard, we have fun and we learn, and it can be habit-forming.
+We should warn you: although we work pretty hard, we have fun and we learn, and it can be habit-forming.– Paul Olexia

 Follow us through our newsletter and on social media